 Overview

-MEI’s Further Education Maths Challenge is a national competition designed to inspire and support post-16 students who are improving their maths skills and working towards gaining a Functional Skills maths qualification or improving their GCSE Mathematics grade.
+MEI’s FE Maths Challenge is a national competition designed to inspire and support post-16 students who are improving their maths skills and working towards gaining a Functional Skills maths qualification or improving their GCSE Mathematics grade.
+The challenge creates an environment where students become absorbed in the experience, allowing confidence and self-belief in maths to grow naturally through participation and shared success.

 We’re grateful to our sponsors and supporters